jgruberf5/F5APIAprilChallenge/README.md

 You can implement your service in whatever programming language or service framework you want.

 We've created a test client which will assure the basic functionality of your service endpoint and report the results to us in the cloud!
-We're recording the timestamps of the first successful test run for each f5.com email address who submits results.
+We're recording the timestamps of the first successful test run for each f5.com email address.
 The clock is running!

 You'll have to go learn [OpenAPI](https://www.openapis.org/) yourself!
 There is enough detail in the API description document for you to complete your service.

-The API description includes the use of HTTP BASIC authentication to protect your endpoint. ***The username supplied by the client to your service must be your f5.com email address for you to get credit for your success!***.
+The API description includes the use of HTTP BASIC authentication. ***The username supplied by the client to your service must be your f5.com email address for you to get credit for your success!***.

-The test client will send a report to http://report.edgesite.cloud:5000 so please assure the client has Internet access to that host and port.
+The test client will send a report to http://report.edgesite.cloud:5000.
+Please assure the client has Internet access to that host and port to get credit for your work.

 ## The Test Client